A Man in Island

 Really?
 If he knows about my feeling, then what?
 What if he doesn’t feel the

 same?
-What if he gets plain and stop talking to me?
-I’m overthinking.
+What if he gets plain and stops talking to me?
+I was overthinking.
 Unhappy

-thoughts are dancing in my head.
-When writing, my hand freezes several times.
+thoughts were dancing in my head.
+When writing, my hand froze several times.

-It is a windy afternoon when I step out of the post office.
+It was a windy afternoon when I stepped out of the post office.
 My heart

-beats fast.
-Hesitance hits me again.
-I want him to know about how I feel, for
+beat fast.
+Hesitance hit me again.
+I wanted him to know about how I felt, for

 sure.
-I want him to know that I’m always here whenever he needs.
-But, I’m also
+I wanted him to know that I’m always here whenever he needs me.
+But, I was also

-a bit worried if he actually doesn’t feel the same way.
+a bit worried if he actually didn't feel the same way.

-Days become weeks.
-Weeks become months.
-Time passes by and no news
+Days became weeks.
+Weeks became months.
+Time passed by and no news

 from him yet.
-I don’t know whether the letter has arrived or not.
-It takes four
+I didn’t know whether the letter has arrived or not.
+It took four

 days at the maximum for shipping a letter in this island country.
 Oh, what if

 it never arrives?
-It can be slipped or fallen on its way to the destination,
+It could be slipped or fallen on its way to the destination,

-I’m laying on my bed on casual day when his name pops up in my
+I was laying on my bed on a casual day when his name popped up on my

 phone.
 Ah, this is it.
-I know someday he will give a response to my sincere
+I knew someday he will respond to my sincere

 confession.
-I know he will not let any woman wait for an uncertainty thing.
+I knew he will not let any woman wait for an uncertain thing.
 As

-usual, he begins with asking what I’m doing, what is my recent activity, etc. To
+usual, he began by asking what I’m doing, what is my recent activity, etc. To

-be honest, having a convo with him is always delightful as he sparks a positive
+be honest, having a convo with him was always delightful as he sparked a positive

-character that can make everyone feels better.
-He is a light that shines other
+character that could make everyone feels better.
+He was a light that shone on others

 in his calm way.

-to hear.
-A destiny that I can’t change anymore.
-It feels like the whole world stops
+A little reunion had to pause when he told me the news I never wanted to hear.
+A destiny that I couldn’t change anymore.
+It felt like the whole world stops

 there.”